Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Background and Contribution

 We believe that a first contribution of this paper is precisely the definition of these types of points.
 In this respect, our approach was deeply inspired by \cite[Chapter 2]{guddat1990parametric} where a classification of solutions to univariate parametric nonlinear constrained optimization problems (NLPs) is proposed.
-There, critical points satisfying first-order optimality (or KKT) conditions are considered.
-Under precise algebraic conditions, these points are ``non-degenerate'' (see Rem. \ref{rem: non_degeneracy}).
+There, critical points satisfying first-order optimality conditions are considered.
+Under precise algebraic conditions, these points are ``non-degenerate'' (see Remark \ref{rem: non_degeneracy}).
 The local behavior of such points is then shown to be regular.
 If a critical point is instead ``degenerate'' then, according to which algebraic condition is satisfied, the point is classified into four different types.
 Our approach is the same in spirit, in that we also start by considering algebraic conditions ensuring a regular behavior.
-As a main difference, we classify irregular points according to the behavior of the trajectory of solutions at the point considered rather than according to different sets of algebraic conditions (see Rem. \ref{rem: non_degeneracy}).
+As a main difference, we classify irregular points according to the behavior of the trajectory of solutions at the point considered rather than according to different sets of algebraic conditions (see Remark \ref{rem: non_degeneracy}).
+We point out that both the following classification results consider an optimal solution $X^*$ at a time $t^*$ under the assumption that optimal solutions are unique in a sufficiently small left time neighborhood of $t^*$.
 The main results that we present in this paper are Theorem \ref{thm: main_result} and Theorem \ref{thm: finite_bad_result}, which we informally state here.

+\begin{theorem}[Informal statement of Theorem \ref{thm: main_result}] Under assumptions of Linear Independence Constraint Qualification (LICQ, cf. Assum. \ref{ass: licq}), existence of strictly feasibile point (cf. Assum. \ref{ass: strict_feas}) and continuity of the data with respect to time (cf. Assum. \ref{ass: data_continuity}), the trajectory can only be comprised of points of the six types described above. \end{theorem} \begin{theorem}[Informal statement of Theorem \ref{thm: finite_bad_result}] Under the same assumptions of Theorem \ref{thm: informal}, suppose that the problem data are polynomial functions of time and that there exists a generic non-singular time (see Def. \ref{def: non_singular_times}).
+Then the trajectory is comprised of only regular points (cf. Def. \ref{def: type_regular}), non-differentiable points (cf. Def. \ref{def: type_non_diff}), or isolated multiple points (cf. Def. \ref{def: type_isol_non_uni}).
+In other words, non-isolated discontinuous multiple points (cf. Def. \ref{def: type_non_isol_non_uni}), bifurcation (cf. Def. \ref{def: type_bif}) points, and irregular accumulation points (cf. Def. \ref{def: type_accu}) cannot appear. \end{theorem}